How Can We Make Money Available to Individuals in Need During the Coronavirus Pandemic?

 Considerations for Community Foundations and Public Charities

 Many community foundations have been involved in disaster relief in the past and therefore have experience disbursing funds to individuals.
 For instance, the Dayton Foundation established a tragedy fund in the wake of the Dayton Oregon District shooting in 2019.

-Foundations that have engaged in disaster or hardship related grantmaking to individuals in the past can likely redeploy the procedures established previously.
+Foundations that have engaged in disaster giving or other hardship-related grantmaking to individuals in the past can likely redeploy the procedures established previously.

 For those making grants to individuals for the first time, the foundation may need to implement new procedures around evaluation and recordkeeping for such grants.

 In general, however, disaster and hardship relief grants to individuals must adhere to the same requirements as any other grants to individuals; namely,